raggleton/PythiaPlotter/README.md

 	  -v, --verbose         print debug statements to screen
 	```

-- Run the script to produce a GraphViz PDF from example PYTHIA8 output (in `qcdScatterSmall.txt`):
+- Run the script to produce a GraphViz PDF from example PYTHIA8 output, using pdflatex (see `qcdScatterSmall.txt`):
 	```
 	python PythiaPlotter.py

 	```
-	The output PDF file is `qcdScatterSmall.pdf`.
+	The output PDF file is `qcdScatterSmall.pdf` unless the `-oPDF` option is used.

 	Note that by default, this will also create GraphViz and tex files.
 The latter uses the GraphViz file to produce a PDF with nice particle names.
 If you don't want nice names, or don't want to install all the extra stuff listed udner "Optional" then use `--rawNames` flag

 ## Notes: